kaistomics/cnnGWAS/README.md

 # cnnGWAS
 This is the repository for cnnGWAS, which is a method that captures complex biological patterns shared by GWAS risk variants.
-By utilizing convolutional neural network, the model can select functional variants out of all candidate variants in a GWAS loci.
+By utilizing convolutional neural network, the method prioritizes functional variants out of all candidate variants in a GWAS loci.

 ## Environment setting
-> Installing miniconda: We recommend using miniconda as a package manager when executing cnnGWAS.
+> Installing miniconda:
+We recommend using miniconda as a package manager when executing cnnGWAS.
 Miniconda can be installed from the following link: https://docs.conda.io/en/latest/miniconda.html#

-> Environment setting: All software tests were done under the following environment setting, and therefore we strongly recommend to set the miniconda environment via following commands:
+> Environment setting:
+All software tests were done under the following environment setting, and therefore we *strongly* recommend to set the miniconda environment via following commands:
 ```
 conda create --name cnnGWAS python=2.7
 conda activate cnnGWAS